Johor: Sports

-As Johor has been part of Malaya since 1957, its athletes represented Malaya and later Malaysia at the Summer Olympic Games, Commonwealth Games, Asian Games, and Southeast Asian Games.
+As Johor has been part of Malaya since 1957, its athletes represented Malaya and later Malaysia at the Summer Olympic Games, Commonwealth Games, Asian Games and Southeast Asian Games.
 The Johor State Youth and Sports Department was established in 1957 to raise the standard of sports in the state.
 Johor hosted the Sukma Games in 1992.
 There are four sports complexes in the state, and the federal government also provides aid to improve sports facilities.
 In 2018, as part of a federal government plan to turn Muar into Johor's sports hub, around RM15 million has been allocated to build and upgrade sports facilities in the town.

-The new home stadium of Johor Darul Ta'zim since 2020.